New Zealand Student Tours with KANES

 Mountain Beech Forests

-These Amazing ancient forests thrived competing with and depending on just their own species Their special mountain environment has thrown at them enormous environmental changes since the dinosaurs roamed among them 100+ million years ago.
+This amazing ancient species thrived competing for a hundred million years.
+Their special mountain preference has forced enormous environmental changes since the dinosaurs roamed among them 100+ million years ago.

-After more than a 100 million years these great rainforests still thrive in their special environment.
+After more than a 100 million years these rare dinosaur rainforests thrive in their special environment.
 We can observe each plant's interdependence and competition among the huge variety of life forms that share these amazing lands.
+MORE

 Forests for industry